 All of this is being done because people see the value of teaching kids to code.
 Software programming is an important life skill that can help children progress in life.
 Invest in tomorrow’s programmers by teaching kids a programming language.

 Programming robots and programming for kids is fun and engaging.
 Our online learning environment has been built to offer a supportive teaching structure with challenging STEM activities.
 By using a web-based 3D simulator we provide an affordable way to bring robotics and computer coding to everyone.

 Teachers, are you ready to take your STEM projects to the next level of excellence?
-Then find out more about CoderZ to teach kids programming while they incorporate all the abilities the 21st century requieres.
+Then find out more about CoderZ to teach kids programming while they incorporate all the abilities the 21st century requires.